ImanMahmoudinasab/react-deeper/01_state-props/readme.md

 # Notes:

-- setting a state re-renders a components
+- Changing a state of a component re-renders the component and its children components
+- Changing a state of a component will not re-render its parent component